Mickael-Desclaux/chess/README.md

 using only Java.
 I chose to use the libGDX framework in order to handle more easily player's inputs.
 If you want to run a build of the game, you can by using the command line `./gradlew lwjgl3:dist`, which will build the game in a jar file in the `lwjgl3/build/libs` folder.
-I will probably come back on this project to add some new features later, like a timer for each player and a move history next to the board (and maybe even an IA to compete against you, that would be fun 😄), but for now I have to switch to a new Java project !
+I will probably come back on this project to add some new features later, like a timer for each player and a move history next to the board (and maybe even an AI to compete against you, that would be fun 😄), but for now I have to switch to a new Java project !

 Here you can see the libGDX doc for this project :